scandipwa/docs.scandipwa.com/content/docs/technology-stack.md

 comments: false

 # Hero section
-title: How to Work with the ScandiPWA Technology Stack
+title: Work with the ScandiPWA Technology Stack
-description: This guide is for setting up on Linux machines.
-This guide is meant for <b>local installation only</b>.
+description: learn how to Work with the ScandiPWA Technology Stack.

 # Micro navigation
 micro_nav: